-Post-Brexit rights: the difference between settled and pre-settled status explained by a lawyer
+Post-Brexit rights: the difference between settled and pre-settled status explained

 What are the differences between settled and pre-settled status?

-“Pre-settle status” is a temporary status, while “settled status” is permanent.
+“Pre-settled status” is a temporary status, while “settled status” is permanent.
 The difference can affect vulnerable people.
 For example, to access benefits, there is a two-stage test: the first stage is to determine whether the person has habitual residence in the UK and the second the eligibility for benefits.
 People can prove they satisfy the first test with settled status.
-If they do not have it, the next question would be if they are exercising EU treaty rights, which will be difficult to prove for people who, for example, do not work or have been in sporadic employement or have been abandoned by the family or suffer from health conditions.
+If they do not have it, the next question would be if they have exercised EU treaty rights, which will be difficult to prove for people who, for example, do not work or have been in sporadic employement or have been abandoned by the family or suffer from health conditions.
 This group of vulnerable people would not be able to access benefits without settled status.

 Was this happening already with “permanent residence”, the scheme previously in place under EU rules?

-Yes, but with settled status vulnerable people would have the opportunity to prove their residency.
+Yes, but with settled status vulnerable people have the opportunity to prove their residency.
 The problem is that there is no substantive assistance for all citizens who need help.

 There is also the issue of time spent outside the country.
 Settled status requires continuous residence for 5 years, with absences allowed for maximum 6 months in any 12-month period or once for 12 months for specific reasons.
 These rules remain in place for people with pre-settled status and if not complied with, settled status will later be refused.
-Only with settled status absences are allowed by up to 2 years [5 years if the withdrawal agreement is ratified].
+Only with settled status absences are allowed by up to 2 years [5 years after the withdrawal agreement was ratified].
 Many people do not know this rule and might lose the status by accident, for example if they get a job that requires to travel a lot.
 This mirrors EU free movement rules, but before no one was checking and the 5-year clock could start again at any time to rebuild the right to permanent residence.
 Now Brexit stops that and we can no longer fix the absences.

 It sounds very simple but what that means is that the person is presented with the choice of taking pre-settled status or challenging the decision.
 The Home Office treats pre-settled status as a success even if this is a refusal of the status people wanted and they had right to.
 The system is built in such a way that forces in practice pre-settled status on people as it is the obligation of the person to understand how it works and act upon it.
 Many would ask if it is safe for them to challenge the Home Office.
 Someone who fears authority would suddenly be forced to engage with the system.
 So they may just accept pre-settled status even if they have the right to settled status.
 This is one of the biggest issues to this whole process.